 Phew.
-He seemed to accept it, albeit sadly.
-He had enjoyed waving to the snowman each morning and he was quite impressive, even though I say so myself.
+He seemed to accept it, albeit a bit sadly.
+He had enjoyed waving to the snowman each morning and he was quite impressive, even if I say so myself.

-But, it seems, he has been pondering how a snowman with no legs would have escaped to such a distance and he has his own little theory.
-Anytime you ask him where the snowman is, his little brow furrows with thought for a couple of seconds before he firmly points and declares
+But, it seems, he has been pondering how a snowman with no legs could have escaped to such a distance and he has his own little theory.
+Anytime you ask him where the snowman is, his little brow furrows in calculating thought for a few of seconds before he firmly points and concludes…

 “He’s in THERE!!”

-He is convinced the snowman is in the neighbours garden.
-I ofcourse do correct him and tell him I am certain he has gone home to his mummy and he listens …but now it seems he does it with a certain level of suspicion.
+He is convinced the snowman is in the neighbour’s garden.
+I do correct him and tell him I am certain he has gone home to his mummy and he listens …but now it seems he does it with a certain level of suspicion.

 Then the other day I had a little brainwave.
 Realising how high in esteem he regards the snowman I took full advantage during a little tantrum where he wanted sweeties instead of lunch.